 Motorcyclists face significantly more risks while riding along Interstate 195 in Florida than other motorists.
 The high volume of traffic, coupled with the size of other vehicles on the highway, presents a dangerous situation if motorcyclists or other drivers are not focused on the road or are recklessly operating their vehicles.
 Due to the disparity in size and protection provided, when accidents occur, a motorcyclist is likely to sustain catastrophic injuries.

 Prosper Shaked is as experienced Florida I-195 motorcycle accident lawyer who vigorously represents clients who have suffered injuries due to other motorists’ negligent or reckless driving.
-To schedule a free legal consultation to discuss your case, contact The Law Offices of Prosper Shaked today at (305) 694-2676.
+To schedule a free legal consultation to discuss your case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 The Dangers of Riding Motorcycles on Florida’s I-195

 I-195 is a major highway in the Miami-Dade area.
 Trucks transporting goods under a tight schedule share the highway with locals in their cars and tourists in rental cars.
 Along with all of the other vehicles are numerous motorcyclists enjoying the open road and warm weather.

 Every motorcyclist on I-195 has a reasonable expectation that other drivers will operate their vehicles safely, without endangering other motorists.
 Unfortunately, this is not always the case.
 Often, another motorist’s conduct presents unreasonable risks to those sharing the roadway.
 Some common actions that lead to accidents with motorcycles on I-195 in Florida include:

 Anything that draws a motorist’s focus away from the operation of their vehicle endangers others on the highway.
 Texting, talking on a mobile phone, eating, or studying a GPS could contribute to accidents.